House of Terror (Terror Haza Muzeum)

 style are on display, including a few obligatory Stalin

 Note also that explanatory texts and narration, where there are any accompanying the exhibits at all, are almost exclusively in Hungarian, so if you lack a good grasp of the language all this will be lost on you – unless you hire an audio guide (available in English and German at the ticket counter – where they don't do much to point out the availability of these) – although in many of the rooms there are also boxes with printed sheets in English to pick up.
 These often recount the general historical background in dry prose rather than providing explanations as to what the various exhibits actually are; in that sense they may not be a substitute for an audio guide or a regular guide.
 The quality of the English translation is mostly OK, though a bit wooden.

 There are also temporary exhibitions (for which separate admission charges are levied) that may be more or less related to the general theme of the museum – when I visited in October 2008 there was a) an exhibition on the Prague Spring

 , and b) one about the 1960s & 1970s sexual revolution (sic!).

 The museum shop mostly sells books in Hungarian, though there are also a few in other languages, plus the usual collection of communism-related tack such as Stalin

 -bust candles, little replicas of workers statues, coffee mugs with the museum’s Red Star and Arrow Cross logo on them, and, of course, the unavoidable T-shirts.

-’s main boulevard, 60 Andrassy Ut, just two blocks north-west from Oktogon square.
+’s main boulevards, 60 Andrassy Ut, just two blocks north-east from Oktogon square.
 The striking grey exterior of the building makes it hard to miss it in any case.